renesugar/k_elda_archive/docs/_Dev.md

 ## Developing the Minion

 If you're developing code in `minion`, you'll need to do some extra setup to test your new code.
-To make Quilt run your local version of the minion image, and not the default Quilt minion image, follow these steps:
+To make Kelda run your local version of the minion image, and not the default Kelda minion image, follow these steps:

 1. Create a new empty repository on your favorite registry - [docker hub](https://hub.docker.com/) for example.
-2. Modify `quiltImage` in [cfg.go](../cloud/cfg/cfg.go) to
+2. Modify `keldaImage` in [cfg.go](../cloud/cfg/cfg.go) to
 point to your repo.
 3. Modify `Version` in [version.go](../version/version.go) to be "latest".
 This ensures that you will be using the most recent version of the minion